MicrosoftDocs/visualstudio-docs/docs/ai/installation.md

 **64-bit** Python distribution is required, and [Python 3.5.4](https://www.python.org/downloads/release/python-354/) is recommended for the best compatibility.

 ### To install Python on Windows
-- We suggest to install the Python launcher for yourself only, and add Python to the %PATH% environment variable.
+- We suggest installing the Python launcher for yourself only, and add Python to the %PATH% environment variable.
-- Please ensure to install pip, which is the package management system to install and manage software packages written in Python.
+- Ensure to install pip, which is the package management system to install and manage software packages written in Python.

 Deep learning frameworks rely on pip for their own installation.